AyanaZaire/git-interview-baseline/README.md

 ```

 Let's review what's happening above, line by line:
-1. We made a new directory with `mkdir mission-critical-application`.
+1. We made a new directory (a file folder) with `mkdir mission-critical-application`.
 2. We moved into that directory with `cd mission-critical-application`.
-3. We turned that directory into a git repository with `git init`.
+3. We turned that directory into a local git repository with `git init`.
-4. We created our application file with `touch application.rb`.
+4. We created our application file inside our directory with `touch application.rb`.
-5. Although this is not reflected above, we programmed the entire first working version in `application.rb` (*it was awesome, great job*).
+5. Although this is not reflected above, let's imagine we programmed the entire first working version of the app in `application.rb` (*it was awesome, great job*).
-6. We added our `application.rb` to git with `git add application.rb`.
+6. We added the `application.rb` file to git with `git add application.rb`.
-7. We committed the first working version of our application with `git commit -m "First working version of application.rb"`.
+7. We committed the first working version of the application with `git commit -m "First working version of application.rb"`.
-8. Again, not reflected above, but imagine you deployed your application to production and people start using it (*it too was awesome, great job*).
+8. Again, not reflected above, but imagine we deployed the application to production and people started using it (*it too was awesome, great job*).

 With our application online and customers rolling in, we notice a bug.
-We quickly add a fix in the form of a file, we're going to title `first-bug-fix.rb` (*this is just an example*).
+We quickly add a fix in the form of a file, we're going to title `first-bug-fix.rb` (for example).

 ```
 mission-critical-application $ touch first-bug-fix.rb